Subhodip1307/Batch-Script-Guide/Readme.md

 # Predefined and Environment variables

-In batch Script there is some Predefined and Environment variables.
+In batch Script, there is some Predefined and Environment variables.
 Simpely it can be said that your computer has some variables with some specific values, which you can use as per your requirement.
 In this I would not explain them so kindly search in google.
 I will provide some examples regarding them .

 ```bash
 Echo %RANDOM%